apereo/apereo.github.io/_posts/apereo/2018-04-20-nominate-to-board.md

 working-in-the-open-source-project perspectives could be highly valuable on the board.

-## Brian Ollendyke
+## Bryan Ollendyke

-[Brian](https://www.drupal.org/u/btopro) is tremendously passionate about this, about openness and about improving higher education and about the quality of community interactions.
-Brian's work is well-regarded.
+[Bryan](https://www.drupal.org/u/btopro) is tremendously passionate about Apereo-incubating ELMS:LN, about openness and about improving higher education and about the quality of community interactions.
+Bryan's work is well-regarded.

 The energy, passion, sense of urgency, and bias for action he brings might in itself make his board term very worthwhile.